centralelyon/flat/README.md

 Automatic deploy:

-- Webhooks that update and run
+- Webhooks that update and run the script

 Error management:

-## Error management

-Errors may occur and are managed as follows

-- Default value is provided in attributes
+- Default value if attribute cannot be calculated
--
+- ..

 ## Similar projets and alternatives